YugenFring/Maven-All-In-One/README.md

 # Maven-All-In-One

-This is a comprehensive tutorial from 0 to 1 for Maven.
+Thie is a comprehensive Maven tutorial from 0 to 1.

-Follow [wiki](https://github.com/YugenFring/Maven-All-In-One/wiki) for best practice.
+Refer to [wiki](https://github.com/YugenFring/Maven-All-In-One/wiki) for best practices.